Skip to main content

 Trigger

-This section defines how Tracetest will interact with your application: send an HTTP request, a GRPC call, send a message to a message broker, etc. Currently, only HTTP calls are supported, please let us know any other triggering mechanism that you require to test your application.
+This section defines how Tracetest will interact with your application.
+You can send an HTTP request, a GRPC call, send a message to a message broker, use an existing TraceID, etc.

 The attribute type defines which trigger method you are going to use to interact with your application.
 The rest of the attributes in this section rely on the value you define there.